-10. Gateway Installation
+9. Gateway Installation

-10.1 Installation Recommendations
+9.1 Installation Recommendations

-The WSDA-1500-LXRS is rated for indoor use only, unless housed in a ruggedized outdoor enclosure.
-A ruggedized version of the WSDA-1500-LXRS is available from LORD Sensing.
-For more information see Parts and Configurations on page 75.
+The WSDA-2000 is rated for indoor use only, unless housed in a ruggedized outdoor enclosure.

-The gateway has two mounting tabs with holes for fastening (Figure 49 - Gateway Installation).
+The gateway has two mounting tabs with holes for fastening (Figure 53 - Gateway Installation).
 It can be mounted in any orientation, but it is recommended that it is mounted in a way that optimizes the wireless communications, typically with the antenna pointing upward.
-For more information see Optimizing the Radio Link on page 65.
+For more information see NOTE on page 68.